Catching Up in the Canary Islands

 But Which Island?

-I ultimately went with Gran Canaria because the Sheraton Salobre Golf Resort & Spa was by far the best value for the points and I didn’t really have a preference on islands.
-(2020 Update: This hotel is no longer a Sheraton, but it is still fabulous!)
+I chose Gran Canaria because the Salobre Golf Resort & Spa was by far the best value for a fancy resort and I didn’t really have a preference on islands.

-Since it was still so early and some of the best beach resort areas were between the airport and the Sheraton, I decided to take the scenic route on the way to the hotel.
+Since it’s still so early and some of the best beach resort areas are between the airport and the hotel, I decide to take the scenic route on the way to the hotel.

-The resort town of Playa del Ingles was crowded with hotels and buzzing with activity even at this early hour.
-I was immediately glad I was staying somewhere more remote as this town reminded me of any other typical crowded beach resort area and I was looking for a little more peace and quiet.
+The resort town of Playa del Ingles is crowded with hotels and buzzing with activity even at this early hour.
+I’m immediately glad I’m staying somewhere more remote as this town reminds me of every other typical crowded beach resort area and I’m looking for a little more peace and quiet.

-I arrived at the hotel a little before noon and was upgraded to a beautiful suite with panoramic views of the golf course, mountains and sea in the distance.
-I didn’t have ambitious tourist plans for the rest of the day, in fact, I had some work to catch up on.
+I arrive at the hotel a little before noon and score an upgrade to a beautiful suite with panoramic views of the golf course, mountains and sea in the distance.
+I don’t have ambitious tourist plans for the rest of the day, in fact, I have some work to catch up on.

 Sheraton Salobre Golf Resort Gran Canaria